Is core podiatry representative of today’s workforce?

 Based on research and interviews, David Tollafield looks at updating current concepts in general podiatry practice.

 Podiatrists can be poor at presenting their role.
-Some are unable to optimise on their potential or simply have failed to grasp how to promote a profession that can do so much within healthcare.
-In this article evidence is presented in order that we should start to think how to redefine our role.
-There needs to be a change in the way podiatrists provide their first consultations with patients.
+Some cannot optimise on their potential or simply have failed to grasp how to promote a profession that can do so much within healthcare.
+In this article, evidence is presented so that we should start to think about how to redefine our role.
+Podiatrists must change how they provide their first consultations with patients.
 Let’s go back in time…

-When at college in the mid-seventies there was a general understanding that we all were expected to provide a ‘full-treatment’ – FTx.
-First of all the FTx implied managing nails and hard skin, apply a cornucopia of padding, whichever fitted best to the needs of the patient and the properties of foam, felt, fleece or foam-o-felt.
+At college in the mid-seventies, there was a general understanding that we all were expected to provide a ‘full-treatment’ – FTx.
+First of all the FTx implied managing nails and hard skin, applying a cornucopia of padding, whichever fitted best to the needs of the patient and the properties of foam, felt, fleece or foam-o-felt.
 Appliances (not orthoses in the seventies) became the pinnacle of our prescribing and manufacturing skills.
 Biomechanics was not a term known to most British podiatrists.
 Local anaesthetics were in their infancy.

 The National Record Card

-The transformation from a post card size recording sheet to A4 into a professionally printed four-sided format kick started change.
+The transformation from a postcard size recording sheet to A4 into a professionally printed four-sided format kick-started the change.
 Those older enough will recall the plethora of hieroglyphics – B/F Pl.Cov (H) Dig.Prop etc. Credit goes to the Association of Podiatry managers at the time (ACCO).
 The idea of a subjective, objective, assessment, plan (S.O.A.P) system influenced a change in how we approached patients in a wave of need to change the consultation.

-The SoC were determined that the advency of FCA’s would destroy podiatry replacing the labour force with a cheaper employee.
+The SoC determined that the advent of FCA’s would destroy podiatry, replacing the labour force with cheaper employees.
 But that never happened.
-In fact the opposite occurred as the then Chair of ACCO intended.
-The podiatrist slowly, and I do mean slowly was re-indoctrinated with the idea that general footcare – meaning nails would be performed by the FCA.
+In fact, the opposite occurred as the then Chair of ACCO intended.
+The podiatrist slowly, and I do mean slowly, was re-indoctrinated with the idea that general foot care – meaning nails would be performed by the FCA.
 Today we have some comparison with another group – the Foot Health Practitioner.
 The FHP provides nail and skin care – here is Judith Watson,